mohandeepkapur/stock-dashboard/README.md

 # Stock Dashboard

 Current Functionality:
- - Given symbol and date-range, the ability to view, zoom in/out, toggle between OHLC and MV data for symbols within TwelveData API's free-plan scope.
+ - Given symbol and date-range, the ability to view, zoom in/out, toggle between OHLC/MV AND Insider Trading data for symbols within TwelveData API's free-plan scope.
  - Given date-range, Dashboard decides optimal candle-width to ensure an un-cluttered UI.
 This behavior can be changed easily to provide user with full control over the width.

 Missing: